 The projection booth was cantilevered out, high above the side road off the High Street.

 The Rex Cinema, once my local cinema (and always one of my favourites), was renamed the Studio Cinema in 1973 when it was adapted for bingo (played on Thursday to Saturday) with films showing on Sunday to Wednesday.
-In 1976 The circle was disasterously partitioned off to form two small uncomfortable cinemas with one highly decorated wall and an off-set screen.
-The were named Rex 1 & 2 (seating 263 and 163), the stalls area was painted a uniform cream colour and operated as a bingo hall.
+In 1976 the circle was disasterously partitioned off to form two small uncomfortable cinemas with one highly decorated wall and an off-set screen.
+They were named Rex 1 & 2 (seating 263 and 163), the front of the circle was extended forward toward the proscenium and the stalls area was painted a uniform cream colour and operated as a bingo hall.
 The Rex Cinema closed in 1988 and fierce battles ensued when developers sought to demolish the building.

-It is once again possible to see a film in the original appearance of this wonderful cinema, albeit the front stalls have now been replaced by tables and the circle restepped, thus reducing the overall capacity considerably.
+It is once again possible to see a film in the original appearance of this wonderful cinema, albeit the front stalls have now been replaced by tables and the circle re-stepped, thus reducing the overall capacity considerably to 350.
 It reopened 5 December 2004, and business has been reported as good, in addition it has been used for recording radio shows.

 If you are ever in Hertfordshire, just north of London, make a point of watching a movie at the Rex Cinema, you won’t be disappointed!

 The Rex Cinema is a Grade II Listed building.

 Just login to your account and subscribe to this theater